Lady (Stevie Nicks song)

 "Lady" is a 2014 song by the American singer/songwriter Stevie Nicks.
 It was the second single from her solo album 24 Karat Gold: Songs from the Vault.
 Nicks shot a music video on July 28, 2014.
 It was released on September 4, 2014.
 Nicks said the song is the first song she ever wrote on a piano.

-The music video was well received, and has over 1,000,872 views to date.
+Music video

+A lyric video was first released by music video director Brad Strickman.
+On September 4, 2014, the music video for the song was released, directed by Paul Boyd.
+He went on to direct two other music videos from the same album.

+In the second video, Nicks is singing alone on a stage with Dave Stewart playing the piano in the background.
+The video was filmed in Ace Theatre in Los Angeles.